Professor of English

 BA in English (1972), State University of New York, Buffalo

-I’m a recognized Mark Twain scholar, having published a book on his travel works, and presenting numerous conference or invited papers on his work internationally and nationally.
-I will also complete a book on the influence of American literature on film noir this year.
+I’m a recognized Mark Twain scholar, having published a book on his travel works, and I present conference papers on his work internationally and nationally.
+I have a book contract with Lexington Books for Film Noir Genres, which will be in press in 2022 or early 2023.

 I have expanded my work on travel to about 45 American writers, artists, and sculptors who traveled to or lived in Italy, primarily Venice, with a focus on their secular appropriation of religious concepts.

 I have expertise in the fields of rhetoric and composition, with publications in those areas, and with administrative experience as the Director of Composition (nearly nine years).
-I have been the General Editor of a previous self-study accreditation report for ISU, and apparently am doing something similar for this year.
-I am a Consulting Editor for The Explicator (nearly ten years).
-Some of my former students have done well (employed as university professors, business executives, technical writers); one recently (2019) received a $1,000 award for his entry in the Norton Writer's Prize contest (a national recognition, with a lot of Yale students winning before this year).
+I have been the General Editor of a previous self-study accreditation report for ISU.
+I am a Consulting Editor for The Explicator (over ten years).
+Some of my former students have done well (employed as university professors, business executives, technical writers); one recently (2019) received a $1,000 award for his entry in the Norton Writer's Prize contest (a national recognition).

 Mark Twain's Travel Literature: The Odyssey of a Mind.
 Jefferson, North Carolina: McFarland Press (2008).